-Unfortunately, all the algorithms we have seen so far have very high complexity: we prove that all of them are EXPSPACE-hard.
-That is, the memory needed by any algorithm solving one of these problems necessarily grows exponentially in the size of the input Petri net.
-Rackoff's algorithm shows that Boundedness is EXPSPACE-complete, and the same can be proved for Coverability.
-It is conjectured that the same holds for Deadlock-freedom, Liveness, and Reachability, but so far no proof has been found.
-The known algorithms for this problem have extremely high complexity: there is no promitive-recursive bound for their memory requirements.
-To understand what this means, define inductively the functions $exp_k(x)$ as follows:
+Unfortunately, all the problems we have seen so far have very high complexity.
+We prove that all of them are EXPSPACEhard.
+That is, the memory needed by any algorithm solving one of these problems grows at least exponentially in the size of the input Petri net.
+Rackoff's algorithm shows that Coverability is EXPSPACE-complete, that is, that exponentially growing memory suffices.
+The same can be proved for Boundedness.
+For a long time it was conjecture that Deadlock-freedom, Liveness, and Reachability were EXPSPACE-complete as well.
+However, the conjecture was disproved in 2019: these three problems have non-elementary complexity.
+To explain what this means, define inductively the functions $exp_k(x)$ as follows:

-- $\bullet \ exp_0(x) = x;$ - $\bullet \ exp{k+1}(x) = 2^{exp_k(x)}.$
+- $exp_0(x) = x;$ - $exp{k+1}(x) = 2^{exp_k(x)}$.